 2. Treat and Prevent Anemia

-Anemia is a common issue amongst most people.
+Anemia is a common issue among most people.
 I have been anemic from time to time.
-Dates are an excellent source of iron, so they help treat anemia.
+Dates are an excellent source of iron, so they help treat iron-deficient anemia.
 Anemia can leave one feeling exhausted.
-Boost iron levels with dates!
+Boost iron levels with this delicious fruit!

 3. Bone, Blood and Immune System Health

 Dates contain magnesium, manganese, and selenium.
 Diets rich in selenium are known to prevent cancer.
 These minerals are also necessary for keeping our bones and blood strong and healthy.
-Keep bones strong by adding dates to one’s diet.
+Therefore, keep bones strong by adding a date or two to your diet.
 They taste great!

 4. Energy Boost

 Dates are filled with natural sugars.
-These include fructose, sucrose, and glucose.
-This makes them a perfect afternoon snack if one needs a quick energy boost.
+These natural sweeteners include fructose, sucrose, and glucose.
+This makes them a perfect afternoon snack if you need a quick energy boost.
 Skip the energy bar and eat a couple of dates instead.
-The fiber in the dates keeps power up without the crash one would typically experience from any other sweet treat.
+The fiber in these tasty treats keeps power up without the crash one would typically experience from any other sweet treat.

 5. Heart Health

-The potassium found in dates reduce stroke risk and adding dates to one’s diet can lower LDL (low-density lipoprotein) cholesterol.
+The potassium found in this small fruit package reduces stroke risk, and adding dates to your diet can lower LDL (low-density lipoprotein) cholesterol.